 Shanghai Bok Choy

 Salt and Pepper*

 Before starting, wash and dry all produce.
 Separate bok choy leaves, then cut into 1-inch pieces.
 Thinly slice green onions.
 Peel, then grate 1 tbsp ginger (dbl for 4 ppl).
 Peel, then mince or grate garlic.
 Pat salmon dry with paper towels, then season with salt and pepper.

 When salmon is cooked through, transfer to a plate and set aside.
 Using the same pan, reduce heat to medium-low.
 Add bok choy and glaze.
 Cook, stirring often, until tender-crisp, 1-2 min.

 Fluff rice with a fork, then stir in remaining green onions.
 Season with salt.
 Divide rice and bok choy between bowls.
 Top with salmon and spoon over any remaining glaze from the pan.
-Drizzle over some wasabi mayo, to taste.
+Drizzle over some wasabi mayo to taste.